Famous 1880s New York World reporter takes charge of Iron Clad Manufacturing Company.

 During a 1904 visit to Europe, Nellie Bly saw glycerin containers made of steel.
 “I determined to make steel containers for the American trade,” the young factory owner later proclaimed.
 She acquired her patented “metal barrel” design one year later.

-Exterior of Iron Clad Manufacturing's Brooklyn, N.Y., factory and an 1884 advertisement for its "enameled iron ware" products.
+Exterior of Iron Clad Manufacturing's Brooklyn, N.Y., factory and an 1884 advertisement for its enameled products.

 Nellie Bly brought energy and ideas to the Brooklyn, New York, Iron Clad factory.
-The company had established itself as a kitchenware manufacture as shown in this 1884 advertisement.
+The company had established itself as a kitchenware manufacturer as shown in this 1884 advertisement.

 “My first experiment leaked and the second was defective because the solder gave way, and then I brazed them with the result that the liquid inside was ruined by the brazing metal,” she said.
 “I finally worked out the steel package to perfection, patented the design, put it on the market and taught the American public to use the steel barrel.”